-You must request a period of performance between one to three years with a start date between February 1, 2024, and September 1, 2024.
+You may request a period of performance between one and three years with a start date between February 1, 2026, and September 1, 2026.

-The period of performance is the span of time during which you may incur expenses to carry out the work under the award.
+The period of performance is the time during which you may incur expenses to carry out the work under the award.
 It must start on the first day of the month and end on the last day of the month.